tsatria03/CookyCraze/docks/readme.txt

 Baking slot manager.
 Unlocked at rank 40.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.
 Auto slots bake cookies passively without any input, scaling with your auto cookie stat.
 Manual slots multiply the output of each bake press, scaling with your manual cookie stat.
-You can purchase additional slots of either type and toggle individual auto slots on or off to fine-tune how much of your production is automated versus manual.
+You can purchase additional slots of either type, and toggle individual auto slots on or off to fine-tune how much of your production is automated versus manual.
 Both the auto slots and manual slots submenus are locked behind a rank requirement, defaulting to rank 40.
 The slot manager menu itself is always accessible so you can see what is coming, but you cannot enter either submenu until you reach the required rank.

 Info menu.
 Access the Statistics screen and Baker info screen from a single Info button in the main game interface, located before the Manage baking slots button.